×

 • Danish is spoken as a national language in: Denmark, Faroe Islands, Germany, Greenland.

 You will also get to know the continents where Tagalog and Danish speaking countries lie.
-Based on the number of people that speak these languages, the position of Tagalog language is 58 and position of Danish language is not available.
+Based on the number of people that speak these languages, the position of Tagalog language is 58 and position of Danish language is 18.
 Find all the information about these languages on Tagalog and Danish.

 Tagalog and Danish Language History